 Chicago PD season 5 episode 11 brought you another great Jesse Lee Soffer performance, while reminding us along the way that this show is one where actions do lead to consequences.
 Jay is going to struggle when it comes to getting back some trust, but he definitely has Upton to thank in the end.
 She saved him more than he saved himself.

 What did you think about Chicago PD season 5 episode 11?
 Did you feel for Jay at all in this episode?
 Share in the comments!

 Remember now that if you want to get everything from reviews to previews for what’s coming up next, you can do that by liking CarterMatt on Facebook right now.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!